 How to get rid of bedbugs

-wash affected bedding and clothing – use a hot wash (60C) or tumble dry on a hot setting for at least 30 minutes
+wash affected bedding and clothing on a hot wash (60C) and tumble dry on a hot setting for at least 30 minutes

-put affected clothing and bedding in a plastic bag and put it in the freezer (-16C) for 4 days (alternative to hot washing)
+put affected clothing and bedding in a plastic bag and put it in the freezer for 3 or 4 days

 clean and vacuum regularly – bedbugs are found in both clean and dirty places, but regular cleaning will help you spot them early

 do not bring secondhand furniture indoors without carefully checking it first

 do not take luggage or clothing indoors without checking it carefully if you have come from somewhere where you know there were bedbugs

 You can find your local council on GOV.UK.